illepic/my-site/notes/international-travel-tips/index.md

 Give yourself a list of the major experience you *need* to have and then a list of the experiences you *want* to have and allow yourself the space to have experiences you have no idea you'll love to have.
 It's about a balance between planned and spontaneous here; try not to go too far in either direction and you'll have a wonderful time.

-Another good way to approach this, as [Sean Ogle](http://www.seanogle.com/) points out in the comments below, is to intentionally just **go** with no itinerary in mind and let the trip happen.
-This can lead to an unexpectedly wonderful experience that you could of never planned for if you tried.
-I think that it's important to make sure that is your intention though: to have no intention.

 {% comment %}

 ## Staying Healthy